jq5/MISL-SOC-20-cbrophy/README.md

 - I used Python's *IDLE* as my desired editor for my programs but it doesn't really matter what you use.

 - I always ran my code by opening a *Command Prompt* and activating the desired environment, which for me was "py3" for Python v3.8.3, created during the previous tutorial.
-Then, I navigated into the directory that contained my desired program and ran **python build.py** (replace build.py with whatever your program is called.)
+Then, I navigated into the directory that contained my desired program and ran **python build.py** (build.py being the name of my program)

 ### Problems